sureshg/build-commons/README.md

   }
   ```

-- Use the version catalog by copying [gradle/libs.versions.toml](gradle/libs.versions.toml) and change the
+- Use the version catalog by copying [gradle/libs.versions.toml](gradle/libs.versions.toml) and changing the
-  project-related metadata like `group`, `app-mainclass` etc.
+  project-related metadata like `group`, `app-mainclass`, etc.

 > [!IMPORTANT]
-> **Don't change** the existing version names in the catalog as it's being referenced in the plugins.
+> **Don't change** the existing version names in the catalog as they are referenced by the plugins.

 ## Verifying Artifacts